It's 2016. Lets have a way to build a 64-bit only OS.

 Due to the size and scope of these changes it will be broken up into a series of subtasks.

-Updated by Igor Kozhukhov about 4 years ago
+Updated by Igor Kozhukhov over 7 years ago

 it is very-very early for these options.